bsmith89/snakemake-boise/README.md

 rm -r zipf_results
 ```

-But then we don't get many of the benefits of having a master script in
+But by then we've nullified many of the benefits of having a master script in
 the first place.

 Another popular option is to comment out a subset of the lines in